In this section, I’m going to pick different foods, alphabetically, and describe their benefits on your health. Yes, there are foods beginning with X!

 - High levels of glucoraphanin, a compound that is converted into an antioxidant called sulforaphane during digestion.
 Some studies show that sulforaphane can reduce blood sugar levels, cholesterol levels, oxidative stress and chronic disease development.

-- May prevent cellular damage in our eyes.
+- May prevent cellular damage in your eyes.

-- Contains compounds that reduce inflammation in our bodies’ tissues.
+- Contains compounds that reduce inflammation in your body’s tissues.